-This gem of the Black Hills might be the reason you should visit South Dakota: Custer State Park and Needles Highway.
+This hidden gem of the Black Hills is the reason you should visit South Dakota: Custer State Park and Needles Highway.
 Of course, you could also check out Mt.
-Rushmore and Crazy Horse Memorial while you’re there.Continue reading Custer State Park and the Amazing Needles Highway (South Dakota)
+Rushmore and Crazy Horse while you’re there.Continue reading Custer State Park and the Amazing Needles Highway (South Dakota)

 The vast and diverse Prospect Park in Brooklyn is arguably the best park in New York City – maybe in the world.
 But we’re probably as biased as the thousands of others who have called this park their backyard.Continue reading The Green Heart of Brooklyn: Prospect Park (Brooklyn, NY)

 Legendary Weeki Wachee Springs is pure Florida magic.
 It’s a 1940s roadside attraction featuring live mermaids, a modern water park at a natural spring and a gateway to exploring miles of lush nature by kayak or SUP.Continue reading Meet Mermaids and Paddle A Crystal Clear River: Weeki Wachee Springs and River (Florida)

 The Mediterranean island Mallorca is one of those magical places where the mountains meet the sea, where wildlife mingles with historic buildings, and the weather is as lovely as the food.Continue reading Where Mountains Meet the Sea: The Quieter Side of Mallorca (Balearic Islands, Spain)